adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

                       generator it takes care of the tooling and configuration required by React while also giving developers' applications more structure, features, and optimizations.
-                      All this alongside Nextjs's bustling online community makes for a fantastic developer experience!
+                      All this alongside Next.js's bustling online community makes for a fantastic developer experience!